dmlc/mxnet-model-gallery/imagenet-1k-inception-bn.md

 # Inception-BN Network

-The mode is hosted on http://data.dmlc.ml, you can download by
+The model is hosted on http://data.dmlc.ml, you can download by

 ```bash
 wget http://data.dmlc.ml/mxnet/models/imagenet/inception-bn.tar.gz